-The CBF is acutely aware of the important role canines can play in a human’s life and health.
-Research has concluded that tangible, mutual benefits exist when canines are present in people’s lives.
+The CBF is acutely aware of the important role canines play in a human’s life and health.
+Research has concluded that tangible, mutual benefits exist when dogs are present in people’s lives.
 Studies have proven the positive impact of human-canine interactions on individual and community health.

 For example, pet ownership lowers blood pressure in response to mental stress[1], pet owners have higher “survival rates” after heart attacks[2], and ownership of pets - particularly dogs - may reduce cardio-vascular risk[3].